 So while the NLA is doing their best to bring more amicability and mutual understanding to the buy-to-let industry, this is hopefully just the start of what we can be done to create better relationships between tenants and landlords.

 How important is satisfaction?

-It’s safe to assume that the more satisfied a tenant is with their landlord, the longer they are likely to want to stay in the property.
+There are many landlord responsibilities, and it’s safe to assume that the more generally satisfied a tenant is with their landlords actions, the longer they are likely to want to stay in the property.
 This often benefits both parties but particularly the landlord by helping to reduce void periods and any costs associated with marketing the property.